Garages - Autobody Frame Straightening

-Hydraulic devices, whether used as a frame straightener or as a lift, can be dangerous.
+Hydraulic devices can be dangerous, whether used as a frame straightener or lift.
 Also refer to Garages - Hydraulic Lifts - General and Garages - Hydraulic Lifts - Operation for more information.
+Make sure you have received education and training before using an alignment machine.

 The clamp used for pulling may let go for several reasons: